Willy Falcon: Guilty plea and deportation

-In 2003 he pled guilty to a single count of money laundering in a plea deal with the government for a reduced 20 year sentence.
+In 2003 he pled guilty to a single count of money laundering in a plea deal with the government for a reduced 20-year sentence.
 After his 2017 release he was transferred to ICE custody.
 He was deported to the Dominican Republic, where he stayed for a short period of time, as the Dominican Republic authorities did not want his residence in the country.
 He was forced to flee the country and his whereabouts are currently unknown.

 In popular culture

-Falcon and his partner Magluta are the subjects of the 2021 documentary Cocaine Cowboys: The Kings of Miami'.
+Falcon and his partner Magluta are the subjects of the 2021 documentary Cocaine Cowboys: The Kings of Miami.

-Rick Ross’s single, Little Havana, released December 2, 2021, opens with an audio clip of Falcon.
-In the clip, Falcon claims to have helped build Miami into the city it is today and expresses appreciation to Rick Ross for “keeping my name in your music”.
+Rick Ross' single, "Little Havana", released December 2, 2021, opens with Ross and Falcon talking; Falcon claims to have helped build Miami into the city it is today and expresses appreciation to Rick Ross for "keeping my name alive in your music".
+Falcon participated in the filming of the song's music video, appearing in the opening and closing, while archival footage of him racing his speedboat appears near the midpoint.